alexdantas/yetris/src/README.md

 Here's what happens when you run `yetris`:

 1. Everything starts at `main.cpp` of course.
-There we start the `Interface/Ncurses`, plus a lot of minor things.
+   There we initialize the `Interface/Ncurses`, plus a lot of minor things.
    Then we simply create and run `Flow/StateManager`.
 2. It is responsible to coordinate the main game flow by switching `Flow/GameState`s.
-   By default, we instantiate `Flow/GameStateMainMenu`.
+   By default, we instantiate `Flow/GameStateFirstTime`.
+It is always launched whenever we don't find a configuration directory.
+3. Then we ask the user for a Profile name and head up to `Flow/GameStateMainMenu`.
+   On the next times the game is executed, we go straight to this game state.
-3. Inside the main menu we have a `Interface/Layout` with `Interface/Window`s describing where to show things.
-According to user input we can either quit the game or go straight to `Flow/GameStateGame`.
+4. Inside the main menu we have an `Interface/Layout` with `Interface/Window`s describing where to show things.
+Also, we create several `Interface/Menus`, that are ways to interact with the user.
+   According to those we can either quit the game or go straight to `Flow/GameStateGame`.
-4. On it, we create a `Game/GameMode`, with rules on how the different tetris things will react to each other.
+4. On it, we create a `Game/Game`, that controls how the different tetris things will react to each other.
 We create most of the `Game/*` classes, leaving the control almost exclusively to it.
-5. At each frame, a `Interface/LayoutGame*` notices changes on the `Game/GameMode*` and draws it on the screen.
+5. At each frame, an `Interface/LayoutGame` notices changes on the `Game/Game` and draws it on the screen.
 This way, the game only worries about itself, while the layout must keep a watch on it.